unjs/pkg-types/README.md

 <!-- /automd -->

-Node.js utilities and TypeScript definitions for `package.json` and `tsconfig.json`.
+Node.js utilities and TypeScript definitions for `package.json`, `tsconfig.json`, and other configuration files.

 ## Install